vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 If container application developers will use the `docker volume create` command to create containers that use volumes, you must create volume stores when you deploy virtual container hosts.
 You specify volume stores in the `volume-store` option.
 You can specify `volume-store` multiple times to create multiple volume stores.

 When you create a volume store, you specify the name of the datastore to use and an optional path to a folder on that datastore.
-You also specify a descriptive name for that volume store that is used by Docker.
+You also specify a descriptive name for that volume store for use by Docker.

 This example deploys a virtual container host with the following configuration: